Researchers Get Closer to Finding the Origins of the Enigmatic Guanches…and No, They are Not Atlanteans

 Yet it seems not all the Guanches shared the same genetic situation.
 One interesting individual was found to have a higher proportion of hunter-gatherer-like ancestry.
 This has led to the proposal of “low-level gene flow from a European source that predates the European conquest.”
 [Via Sci News ]

 Linus Girdland-Flink working in the ancient DNA laboratory.
 To avoid introducing contaminant DNA, ancient DNA researchers dress up in full-body coveralls and face masks. ( Karolyn Shindler )

-Professor Anders Götherström, co-author and director of the ancient DNA laboratory at Stockholm University, explained these findings to Phys.org:
+Professor Anders Götherström, co-author and director of the ancient DNA laboratory at Stockholm University, explained the 2017 study’s findings to Phys.org:

 “Our analyses show that a small portion of the genetic ancestry of the Guanches was derived from populations most closely related to European Stone Age farmers.
 Interestingly, this type of genetic ancestry was introduced to Europe from Anatolia with migrating farmers during the Neolithic expansion around 7,000 years ago.
 Other North African populations have varying proportions of this ancestry but it is not yet fully understood how and when it spread across North Africa.”